apache/geode-examples/lucene/README.md

      // Do a compound search on last name and email using analyzerIndex gfsh>search lucene --name=analyzerIndex --region=example-region --queryStrings="lastName:hall~ AND email:Kris.Call@example.com" --defaultField=lastName

-     // Do a compound search on nested object with both 5035330001 AND 5036430001 in either home or office.
+     // Do a compound search on nested object with both 5035330001 AND 5036430001 in contacts
-     // Note: 5035330001 is one of his home phone, 5036430001 is one of his office phone. gfsh>search lucene --name=nestedObjectIndex --region=/example-region --queryString="5035330001 AND 5036430001" --defaultField=zipAndPhoneBook.phones
+     // Note: 5035330001 is the phone number of one of the contacts, 5036430001 is phone number of another contact.
+Since they are both contacts of this employee, it will lead to this employee. gfsh>search lucene --name=nestedObjectIndex --region=/example-region --queryString="5035330001 AND 5036430001" --defaultField=contacts.phoneNumbers

-     // If query on 5035330001 AND 5036430002, it will not find the person, because the 2 phone numbers belong to different person's entry. gfsh>search lucene --name=nestedObjectIndex --region=/example-region --queryString="5035330001 AND 5036430002" --defaultField=zipAndPhoneBook.phones
+     // If query on 5035330001 AND 5036430002, it will not find the person, because the 2 phone numbers belong to different people's contacts. gfsh>search lucene --name=nestedObjectIndex --region=/example-region --queryString="5035330001 AND 5036430002" --defaultField=contacts.phoneNumbers

      // If query on 5035330001 OR 5036430002, it will find 2 people's entries
-        gfsh>search lucene --name=nestedObjectIndex --region=/example-region --queryString="5035330001 OR 5036430002" --defaultField=zipAndPhoneBook.phones
+        gfsh>search lucene --name=nestedObjectIndex --region=/example-region --queryString="5035330001 OR 5036430002" --defaultField=contacts.phoneNumbers

 3. Examine the Lucene index statistics